 DISCUSSION SECTION: Section meets two hours per week.
 TA's will announce their office hours in section.
-You MUST attend both sections the first week or you will be dropped from the course.
-If you cannot make one of your sections the first week, you must contact your TA or Kitt Carpenter before the section you will miss, else you will be dropped.
+Students must attend both sections during Week 1 or their space in this course will be given to another student.
 TAs will be in teams of two, and your work will be graded by your TA's team.